itzKshitijaC/Airbnb-NYC-Listings-2019-Detailed-Analysis/README.md

 11. What are the top 10 number of days on which highest number of bookings were done?
 12. What is the average number of reviews for each room type?
 13. Which Neighbourhood group got the highest number of reviews?

+# Conclusion 🔚
+We have successfully performed Exploratory Data Analysis on Airbnb NYC Listings 2019 Dataset.
+The Airbnb dataset for 2019, known as 'AB_NYC_2019', appears to be quite comprehensive, offering a diverse range of columns that enable thorough exploration and analysis of each significant aspect it presents.